AndreaCossu/academic-kickstart/content/publication/IJCNN2020-GIM/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Continual Learning with Gated Incremental Memories for Sequential Data Processing"
+publication: "Proceedings of the International Joint Conference on Neural Networks"
-publication_short: "CL-GIM"
+publication_short: "IJCNN"

 abstract: "The ability to learn in dynamic, nonstationary environments without forgetting previous knowledge, also known as Continual Learning (CL), is a key enabler for scalable and trustworthy deployments of adaptive solutions.
 While the importance of continual learning is largely acknowledged in machine vision and reinforcement learning problems, this is mostly under-documented for sequence processing tasks.
 This work proposes a Recurrent Neural Network (RNN) model for CL that is able to deal with concept drift in input distribution without forgetting previously acquired knowledge.
 We also implement and test a popular CL approach, Elastic Weight Consolidation (EWC), on top of two different types of RNNs.
 Finally, we